openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/deploy.md

 Make sure you have selected `myproject` on the project selector.
 If you go to Builds in the Openshift UI in the other tab, under `Builds`, you would see `s2i-example-log` and under logs you could inspect the build process.
-You would see `thamos advise` being run your stack and if there is a suggestion.
+You would see `thamos advise` being run on your stack and if there is a suggestion.
-Incase the analysis fails, we resort to the existing Pipfile.lock for to prevent the build from failing.
+Incase the analysis fails, we resort to the existing Pipfile.lock to prevent the build from failing.

 Now lets check the logs -